Raleigh, North Carolina: 18th century

 In December 1770, Joel Lane successfully petitioned the North Carolina General Assembly to create a new county.
 On January 5, 1771, the bill creating Wake County was passed in the General Assembly.
 The county was formed from portions of Cumberland, Orange, and Johnston counties, and was named for Margaret Wake Tryon, the wife of Governor William Tryon.
 The first county seat was Bloomsbury.

 New Bern, a port town on the Neuse River 35 mi from the Atlantic Ocean, was the largest city and the capital of North Carolina during the American Revolution.
 When the British Army laid siege to the city, that site could no longer be used as the capital.
 From 1789 to 1794, when Raleigh was being built, the state capital was Fayetteville.

 Raleigh was chosen as the site of the new capital in 1788, as its central location protected it from attacks from the coast.
 It was officially established in 1792 as both county seat and state capital.
 The city was incorporated on December 31, 1792, and a charter granted January 21, 1795.
 The city was named for Sir Walter Raleigh, sponsor of Roanoke, the "lost colony" on Roanoke Island.

 No known city or town existed previously on the chosen city site.
 Raleigh is one of the few cities in the United States that was planned and built specifically to serve as a state capital.
 Its original boundaries were formed by the downtown streets of North, East, West and South.
 The plan, a grid with two main axes meeting at a central square and an additional square in each corner, was based on Thomas Holme's 1682 plan for Philadelphia.
-The city was developed on the land of various plantations including Mordecai, Wakefield, Oak View, Spring Hill, Pine Hall, Crabtree, and Pullen.
+The city was developed on the land of various plantations including Crabtree, Mordecai, Oak View, Pine Hall, Pullen, Spring Hill, and Wakefield.

 The North Carolina General Assembly first met in Raleigh in December 1794, and granted the city a charter, with a board of seven appointed commissioners and an "Intendant of Police" (which developed as the office of Mayor) to govern it.
 After 1803, city commissioners were elected.
 In 1799, the N.C.
 Minerva and Raleigh Advertiser was the first newspaper published in Raleigh.
 John Haywood was the first Intendant of Police.